aqlaboratory/openfold/README.md

 notice no significant difference in performance between our averaged template embeddings and the standard ones.
 The second, `offload_templates`, temporarily offloads individual template embeddings into CPU memory.
-The former is an approximation while the latter is slightly slower; both allow the model to utilize arbitrarily many templates across sequence lengths.
+The former is an approximation while the latter is slightly slower; both are memory-efficient and allow the model to utilize arbitrarily many templates across sequence lengths.
 Both are disabled by default, and it is up to the user to determine which best suits their needs, if either.

 ### Training